8 Easy Eco-Friendly Home Hacks for Greener Living

 You don’t have to line your roof with solar panels to make your home more eco-friendly.
-In fact, tweaking your lifestyle to be “greener” can actually be convenient and inexpensive.
-By turning a few easy adjustments into long-term habits, you can reduce your carbon footprint and maintain an eco-friendly home.
-Here, we’ll share our eight favorite home hacks that are better for the environment.
+In fact, tweaking your lifestyle to be “greener” can actually be hassle-free and inexpensive.
+By making a few small adjustments to your space, you can reduce your carbon footprint in significant ways.
+Here, we’ll share our 10 favorite home hacks that are better for the environment.

 1. Shop Vintage/Thrift or DIY